DALAI-project/CornerAPI/README.md

 ### Running the API using Docker

 As a precondition, you should have Docker Engine installed.
-More information on the installation can be found at https://docs.docker.com/engine/install/.
+More information on the installation can be found [here](https://docs.docker.com/engine/install/).

 Build Docker image using the Dockerfile included in the repository: